 In the seaport town of New London, CT, in 1998, 80 year old Wilhelmina Ciavaglia Dery could stand at her doorstep and smell the salty wisps of seawater from the nearby Atlantic shoreline.
 She had lived in her pleasant home on 28 East St. in the Fort Trumbull neighborhood of New London since she was born in 1918.
 The house had been part of her family for over 100 years.
 This year the New London Development Corp. asked Wilhelmina, or “Mina,” as she was called by friends, to vacate her home.
 The local government had invoked eminent domain, and they were going to take her house.
-Her and a dozen or so of her neighbors, who were told to do the same, refused, and took their case to the Supreme Court, where they lost 4-5, losing their homes.
+She and a dozen or so of her neighbors, who were told to do the same, refused, and took their case to the Supreme Court, where they lost 4-5, losing their homes.

 At this time, New London was suffering.
 The economy wasn’t well and the unemployment rate was nearly double that of the rest of Connecticut.
 The pharmaceutical company, Pfizer, offered the town of New London some relief by proposing to build a large research facility that would bring jobs to the suffering town.
 There was one problem with Pfizer’s plan: The land they wished to develop on was the location of Wilhelmina Dery’s neighborhood.
 The temptation of Pfizer’s offer was simply too great for the struggling town, and they conceded, enacting eminent domain for the benefit of the public.